software-students-spring2025/5-final-machine-not-learning/README.md

 [![Web App CI](https://github.com/software-students-spring2025/5-final-machine-not-learning/actions/workflows/webci.yml/badge.svg)](https://github.com/software-students-spring2025/5-final-machine-not-learning/actions/workflows/webci.yml)

-BarBuddy is your ultimate personal cocktail companion, designed to elevate your at-home mixology experience.
-Whether you're a seasoned bartender or just beginning your journey into the world of cocktails, BarBuddy offers the perfect blend of convenience and inspiration.
-The app helps you effortlessly manage your home bar inventory by keeping track of the spirits, mixers, and garnishes you have on hand.
-Based on your current ingredients, BarBuddy suggests a wide variety of cocktail recipes tailored to your personal preferences and available supplies.
+BarBuddy is your ultimate personal cocktail companion, crafted to enhance your at-home mixology adventures.
+Whether you're a seasoned pro or just starting to explore the world of cocktails, BarBuddy provides the ideal mix of inspiration and convenience.
+The app makes it simple to manage your home bar inventory by tracking the spirits, mixers, and garnishes you have on hand.
+Using your current ingredients, BarBuddy recommends a diverse selection of cocktail recipes tailored to your preferences and supplies.

-In addition to recommendations, BarBuddy tracks items that are nearing expiration, ensuring you get the most out of your stock and reduce waste.
-You can also save your favorite drinks, build a personalized cocktail library, and explore new recipes with ease.
-With an intuitive interface and smart features, BarBuddy turns every night into an opportunity to discover, mix, and enjoy delicious cocktails—right from the comfort of your home.
+Beyond just suggestions, BarBuddy monitors items nearing expiration, helping you make the most of your inventory while reducing waste.
+You can easily save your favorite drinks, create a custom cocktail library, and explore exciting new recipes.
+With a sleek interface and intelligent features, BarBuddy transforms every night into a chance to discover, craft, and enjoy amazing cocktails—all from the comfort of your home.

 ---
 ## 📦 Docker Images